nmstate/nmstate.github.io/devel/design/networking-api.md

 # Linux Networking API

+This document was created over the year 2018, much before this git repository and web site were a reality.
+It presents the original design of Nmstate and provides the motiviation for its existence.

 ## OVERVIEW
 Networking has always been a major subsystem in the Linux ecosystem.
 Its functionality is used broadly across domains, from connecting a local host to